 Building rainwater systems for families most in need.
 Due to contamination from the oil industry many of the poorest families are drinking highly polluted ground water.
-Nicola has been working with the Committee of Human Rights in Shushufindi Ecuador where they build 20 families a year rain water systems.
+I have been working with the Committee of Human Rights in Shushufindi Ecuador where we have built hundreds of families rain water systems.
 A simple filter using stones, sand and charcoal is constructed.

 In the global south many countries have little or no rubbish or recycling facilities.
 This means plastic is either thrown in the river , the ocean or it is burnt.

-Looking for a solution Nicola discovered building with eco-bricks (empty plastic bottles filled hard with inorganic rubbish).
-She has so far helped in building a restaurant, health centre, school and numerous walls and benches.
-She is a part of the Global Ecobrick Alliance, a collective of eco-brick leaders from around the world.
+Looking for a solution I discovered building with eco-bricks (empty plastic bottles filled hard with inorganic rubbish).
+I have so far helped in building a restaurant, health centre, school and numerous walls and benches.
+I am a part of the Global Ecobrick Alliance, a collective of eco-brick leaders from around the world.

-More recently she has been promoting the machinery which is able to transform rubbish into a resource.
+More recently I have been promoting the machinery which is able to transform rubbish into a resource.
 By chipping and melting plastic into a new form it becomes a useful and saleable material.

 For more information on the kind of machinery see https://preciousplastic.com/en/